Hong Kong local elections: Background

 The first elections for District Boards on Hong Kong Island and in Kowloon were held on 4 March 1982, while elections for District Boards in the New Territories were held on 23 September 1982.

 Electoral System

 The elections are conducted by simple plurality since 1982, with each constituency having an average population of around 17,000 people.
 Changes to the composition and electoral system of elected District Council members are outlined as follows:

 Electoral Results

 Division of Districts and Constituencies

 A total of 18 District Councils were established, each with 11 to 37 elected members depending on the respective population.
-Historically, there were19 District Councils but Mong Kok District Council was merged with the Yau Tsim District Council to form the Yau Tsim Mong District Council, named after a neologism that incorporates words from three major areas of the district into its name.
+Historically, there were 19 District Councils but Mong Kok District Council was merged with the Yau Tsim District Council to form the Yau Tsim Mong District Council, named after a neologism that incorporates words from three major areas of the district into its name.

 Existing District Councils are listed as follows: